Sam Field (footballer): Early career

-On 7 May 2016, Field was named on West Brom's subs bench for the first time in their game against Bournemouth, having been named in the match day squad the week before against Manchester City.
+On 7 May 2016, Field was named on West Bromwich Albion's subs bench for the first time in their game against Bournemouth, having been named in the match day squad the week before against Manchester City.
 On 15 May 2016, Field then made his debut for West Brom in the Premier League against Liverpool coming on in the 86th minute to replace James McClean in a 1–1 draw.
 Prior to the match he was named West Brom's Academy Player of the Season.
 On 29 June 2016, Field signed a one-year deal with West Brom, with a possible 12-month extension in the club's favour, which was Field's first professional contract.
 He started his first game for West Brom in the EFL Cup against Northampton Town on 23 August 2016 in 4–3 penalty shootout loss after drawing 2–2 in extra time, with Field playing the full 120 minutes.
 On 28 August 2016, Field started his first Premier League game against Middlesbrough, playing 76 minutes in an eventual 0–0 draw.
 On 13 October 2016, Field signed a four-year deal with West Brom, contracting him to the club until 2020.
 On 1 November 2017, Field extended his stay by signing a one-year extension on improved terms, keeping him at the Hawthorns until 2021.